Aaron Rodgers looks right at home vs. Jets in Steelers debut with 4 TD passes in win

 Rodgers jogged to the end zone with the rest of the Steelers players to celebrate the score — his first in black and gold.

-With the Steelers trailing 19-10, Rodgers got his second TD pass of the game on Pittsburgh's fourth series on a jet sweep toss to Jonnu Smith for a 3-yard score.
-The tight end reached across the goal line and the ball touched the pylon for a touchdown with 32 seconds left in the second quarter.
+With the Steelers trailing 19-10, Rodgers got his second TD pass of the game on Pittsburgh's fourth series on a jet sweep toss to Jonnu Smith for a 3-yard score with 32 seconds left in the second quarter.

 He threw two more TD passes in a 50-second span in the fourth quarter — a 5-yard pass to Jaylen Warren and, after the Steelers recovered a fumbled kickoff, a go-ahead 18-yard score to Calvin Austin III.